- As low as $267/Night

 The sitting room with has two more balconies, one ocean front and one ocean view.
 The sitting room has two padded armchairs and a queen size sleeper couch for an additional space for one or two people to sleep.
 The sitting room has a TV and theow blankets to comfortable up innthe evening.

 The unit also has a full size, stacked washer and dryer available for guests use in the front hallway.
-We hope you choose to appreciate your time in Myrtle Beach in our home away from home.
+We hope you choose to savor your time in Myrtle Beach in our home away from home.

 About the Area